 FOIA contains over 150 exemptions for records.
-Although many of these exemptions apply to specific agencies and to very specific types of records, there are several records exemptions of general applicability that may be used by virtually all public bodies.
+Although many of these exemptions apply to specific public bodies and to specific types of records, there are several records exemptions of general applicability that may be used by virtually all public bodies.
 The most commonly used records exemptions of general applicability are listed below with the corresponding statutory citation for reference.

-§ 2.2-3705.1 (1): Personnel information.
+§ 2.2-3705.1 (1): Personnel.
 Provides an exemption for: